Oxmel/kodi-pvr-autostop-playback/README.md

 able to configure some of them, like the *Power* one.
 Especially when using kodi as a PVR client.

-So, let's use python to emulate a standard TV behavior.
-Aka automatically stop playback if the TV is turner Off.
+So, let's emulate a standard TV behavior.
+Aka automatically stop playback if the TV is turned Off.

 ### The solution

-Let's use ```tvservice``` which will return a different status code if the TV is On or Off.
+First, we use ```tvservice``` which will return a different status code if the TV is On or Off.

 ```$ tvservice -s```